Derived localisation of algebras and modules: Prerequisites on model categories of dg algebras and modules

-\begin{proof} Since $P$ and $Q$ are cofibrant $(A,B)$--bimodules and quasi-isomorphic, this quasi-isomorphism is represented by an actual map $f\co P\xrightarrow{\sim} Q$ of $(A,B)$--modules.
+\begin{proof} Since $P$ and $Q$ are cofibrant $(A,B)$--bimodules and quasi-isomorphic, this quasi-isomorphism is represented by an actual map $f\co P\xrightarrow{\sim} Q$ of $(A,B)$--modules (recall that all objects are fibrant here).
 Factor this map as $p\circ i\co P\acyccof R\acycfib Q$.
 The maps $i$ and $p$ have a left inverse and a right inverse respectively by standard model category arguments, namely applying the left lifting property and right lifting property to the following diagrams:

 Therefore it is sufficient to prove the special cases when $f$ has a left inverse and when $f$ has a right inverse.
 Furthermore if $f$ has a right inverse then the right inverse is, of course, a quasi-isomorphism with left inverse $f$, so it is in fact sufficient to just prove the case when $f$ has a left inverse.